melinagiagiozis/Personal_Code/README.md

 ## Getting Started

 All code in this repository is written in Python 3.8.20 and the dependencies listed in `requirements.txt`.
-The file paths in this repository use absolute paths to the M: drive ('NET/Wearable Hand Monitoring/Centralized_Datasets/SUMMARIZATION/02_Code/Personal_Code').
+The file paths in this repository use absolute paths to the UHN M: drive.

+Path to this repo on the drive: 'NET/Wearable Hand Monitoring/Centralized_Datasets/SUMMARIZATION/02_Code/Personal_Code'.

 ## Contact